 Lisa Sayler brought fifteen years of direct experience in Community Corrections into her role as a Customer Development Specialist with CorrectTech, where she now focuses on helping overloaded professionals save time, streamline and automate so they have more time to focus on what is important.
 After graduating college with a Bachelor’s in Social Work, Lisa began working with children and juveniles in residential treatment centers.
 In 2002, Lisa started as a Case Manager at Time to Change (TTC) Community Corrections in the Denver metro area, later served as Case Manager Supervisor and then Program Coordinator where she oversaw all operations of the Residential and Non-Residential program.
 Overseeing both the case management and the security department helped develop a well-rounded knowledge of administrative, security and treatment aspects of keeping a program operating successfully.
 Lisa helped implement the Correct Tech system at TTC and was able to see the many benefits it had in lowering staff workload and making the program run more efficiently.

 Lisa has developed and facilitated EBP influenced training content, participated and helped coach staff during the development of a practice model and conducted individual coaching sessions in her most recent past role as Coordinator of Staff Development for Time to Change.
 Lisa now uses her training experience with CorrectTech and has developed a full library of training videos and “quick-tips” for new and on-going CorrectTech customers.
 Lisa enjoys getting to know new customers, making their day when tying together their needs by showing them exactly how the CorrectTech system can solve their biggest problems and then helping them through the new customer training development program and go-live process so they can become successful users.

-In her free time, Lisa enjoys an active and busy lifestyle with her husband and two daughters in the Denver metro area and surrounding mountain areas; hiking, biking, snowboarding, camping and just being outdoors!
+In her free time, Lisa enjoys an active and busy lifestyle with her husband and two daughters in the Denver metro and surrounding mountain areas; hiking, biking, snowboarding, camping, and just being outdoors!

 James Jenkins, Implementation Services and Support Manager